CloudNative-OracleAPAC/CloudNative-VBCS/DevCS/README.md

 # ORACLE Cloud Test Drive: Autonomous Visual Builder Cloud Service

-## Setting up Developer Cloud with Visual Builder
+## Setting up Developer Cloud for Visual Builder

 ### Introduction
 Developer Cloud provides you a streamlined and automated development to delivery process with a unified integrated solution.